Here you will find some answers to common questions about the regulations, what M&G are obliged to do and how this may impact you.

 If information is not provided when requested, we will need to report all of the information we hold about you to the local tax authorities who may share this information with multiple foreign tax authorities.

-If you have questions about a request for information you have received from us, or have any concerns about whether the enquiries you have received are genuine, please call our Customer Relations team on 0800 390 390.
+If you have questions about a request for information you have received from us, or have any concerns about whether the enquiries you have received are genuine, please call our Customer Relations team.
 Please be aware that we are not in a position to give you tax advice or investment advice.

 If you would like to understand more about AEOI, you can visit the following websites for further information: